 Have improvements in IT opened up new possibilities?
 Keeping tabs on waste in your facility has many benefits, and information management techniques are better than ever.

 You have to take a critical look at everything in your facility periodically.
-You may have overlooked materials that are hazardous or hazardous materials that form when other activities, such as cleaning, happen.
+You may have overlooked materials that are hazardous, including hazardous materials that form when other activities, such as cleaning, happen.
 For instance disinfectants that contain bleach or quaternary ammonium compounds are corrosive.
 Where chlorine-containing cleaners are used in an unventilated place, chlorine gas can evolve due to reaction with organic compounds.
-Also, many medical instruments traditionally use mercury.
+Also, some older medical instruments use mercury.
 The mercury is not a waste because it is part of a functioning unit.
-But you should be aware of all mercury in your facility, in case the equipment breaks.
+But you should keep tabs on all mercury in your facility, in case the equipment breaks.
 Batteries, photochemicals, and stains and laboratory reagents are also possible hazardous waste sources that are easy to overlook.

 Sometimes it is a good idea to get an external consultant to do this assessment.
 Although you may balk at consultants (expensive and culture fit), a limited term consulting engagement can be worth it.